mmaha/thetagang/README.md

 ## "Show me your gains bro" – i.e., what are the returns?

-As discussed elsewhere in this README, you must conduct your own research, and I suggest starting with resources such as CBOE's BXM and BXDM indices, and comparing those to SPX.
+As discussed elsewhere in this README, you must conduct your own research, and I suggest starting with resources such as CBOE's [BXM](https://www.cboe.com/us/indices/dashboard/BXM/) and [BXMD](https://www.cboe.com/us/indices/dashboard/BXMD/) indices, and comparing those to SPX.
 I've had a lot of people complain because "that strategy isn't better than buy and hold BRUH"–let me assure you, that is not my goal with this.